se-edu/se-book/codeQuality/maximiseReadability/intermediate/avoidPrematureOptimizations/text.md

 <div id="body">

 **Optimizing code prematurely has several drawbacks**:
-* **We may not know which parts are the real performance bottlenecks**.
+* **You may not know which parts are the real performance bottlenecks**.
 This is especially the case when the code undergoes transformations (e.g. compiling, minifying, transpiling, etc.) before it becomes an executable.
 Ideally, you should use a profiler tool to identify the actual bottlenecks of the code first, and optimize only those parts.
 * **Optimizing can complicate the code**, affecting correctness and understandability
 * **Hand-optimized code can be harder for the compiler to optimize** (the simpler the code, the easier for the compiler to optimize it).
 In many cases a compiler can do a better job of optimizing the runtime code if you don't get in the way by trying to hand-optimize the source code.